MicrosoftDocs/ATADocs/ATADocs/DeployUse/install-ata-step6.md

 [« Step 5](install-ata-step5.md)

 ## Step 6.
 Configure  IP address exclusions and Honeytoken user
-ATA enables the exclusion of specific IP addresses and/or IP subnets from two types of detections: DNS Reconnaissance and Pass-the-Ticket.
+ATA enables the exclusion of specific IP addresses and/or IP subnets from two types of detections: *DNS Reconnaissance* and *Pass-the-Ticket*.

-The thought behind the DNS Reconnaissance exclusion by IP is that some organizations are using security scanners that use DNS as a scanning mechanism.
-The exclusion helps ATA to ignore those scannners, which are usually using static IP addresses.
+An example of *DNS Reconnaissance exclusion* would be a security scanners that use DNS as a scanning mechanism.
+The exclusion helps ATA to ignore those scannners.

-The rational for the Pass-the-Ticket exclusion by IP is that some subnets are short-term lease, in which the IP address assignment changes very rapidly - within seconds or minutes.
-For example, IP addresses used for your VPNs and Wi-Fi IP addresses.
+An example for the *Pass-the-Ticket* exclusion would be NAT devices.

-ATA also enables the configuration of a Honeytoken user, which is used as a trap for malicious actors - any network activity associated with this (normally dormant) account will trigger an alert.
+ATA also enables the configuration of a Honeytoken user, which is used as a trap for malicious actors - any authentication associated with this (normally dormant) account will trigger an alert.

 To configure the above, follow these steps:

-1. From the ATA Console on the ATA Gateway machine, click on the settings icon and select **Configuration**.
+1. From the ATA Console, click on the settings icon and select **Configuration**.

     ![ATA configuration settings](media/ATA-config-icon.JPG)

-2. Under **Exclusions** (in the *Detection* category), enter the following for either the DNS Reconnaissance or the Pass-the-Ticket IP addresses.
-Use slash notation format, for example:  `192.168.0.0/24` and click the *plus* sign.
+2. Under **Exclusions** (in the *Detection* category), enter the following for either the *DNS Reconnaissance* or the *Pass-the-Ticket* IP addresses.
+Use CIDR format, for example:  `192.168.1.0/24` and click the *plus* sign.

     ![Save changes](media/ATA-exclusions.png)